Fees and Expenses

-Exceptions to the general residency requirements are contained in California Education Code, Sections 68070-68084 and Title 5 of the California Code of Regulations, Subchapter 5, Article 4, Sections 41906-41906.5, and include, but are not limited to, members of the military and their dependents, certain credentialed employees of school districts and most students who have attended three years of high school in California and graduated or attained the equivalent of a high school diploma.
+Exceptions to the general residency requirements are contained in California Education Code, Sections 68070-68084 and Title 5 of the California Code of Regulations, Subchapter 5, Article 4, Sections 41906-41906.5, and include, but are not limited to, members of the military and their dependents, certain credentialed employees of school districts and most students who have attended three or more years of high school in California and graduated from a California high school or attained the equivalent of a graduation.
 Whether an exception applies to a particular student cannot be determined before the submission of an application for admission and, as necessary, additional supporting documentation.
 (See the "Reclassification" section below.)
 Because neither campus nor Chancellor's Office staff may give advice on the application of these laws, applicants are strongly urged to carefully review the material and consult with a legal advisor.

 Residency Determination Dates

 The general rule is that a student must have been a California resident for at least one year immediately preceding the residency determination date in order to qualify as a "resident student" for tuition purposes.
 A residency determination date is set for each academic term and is the date from which residency is determined for that term.

 The residency determination dates for quarter term campuses (Cal State East Bay) are:

 - Fall: September 20

 The residency determination dates for the CalStateTEACH are as follows: